ToniT0dorov/Conduct_a_security_audit/README.md

             <td width="341">
                 <p align="left">
                     <em>
-                        The                          IT department needs to have
-                        backups of critical data, in the case of a breach, to ensure business continuity.
+                        To ensure business continuity, the IT department must maintain backups of critical data in the event of a breach.
                     </em>
                 </p>
             </td>